 Sex positions engaged used between partners can also be a cause of pain during intercourse.
 It has been observed that some sex positions can give women severe pain during and after sex.
 Depending on how and where pain occurs, sex positions should be changed continuously to find an ideal one.
 Posts like spooning, a woman on top can help female partners adjust themselves and make them more comfortable.
 Also, curved or tilted manhood may require that the sex position is changed to more soothing ones.

 This is a form of sexual trauma; the pain might occur during penetration due to a secure, involuntary tightening of vagina muscles.
 This usually occurs after a bad experience and has been known to occur even when women are consensual to having intercourse.

 Birth control cream, foams, deodorant spray, latex condoms, and scented tampons can irritate the vagina.
 Scented of fragranced care products should be avoided as they can bring about discomfort in the vagina.
 In this situation, alternative spermicide, birth control methods, and condoms should be sought after.

 When this is the cause of pain during intercourse, pain is observed deep in the pelvis.
 Objectives of this condition include obstetrical mismanagement during birth, rape, pelvic surgery, and improperly performed abortions.
 Sex positions may help lessen pain in this scenario, but a doctor visit is recommended.

-If you need SEO contents for your blog or websites, do not hesitate to click on this link as our team of pro-writers is available to produce quality and readable contents.
+If you need SEO content for your blog or websites, do not hesitate to click on this link as our team of pro-writers is available to produce quality and readable content.